basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-fetch.md

 ## Response

-The response to a fetch request (`[[DtFetchReq|PBC Datatypes Fetch Request]]`) is a `DtFetchResp` message.
+The response to a fetch request (`[[DtFetchReq|PBC Data Type Fetch Request]]`) is a `DtFetchResp` message.
 If the `include_context` option is specified, an opaque "context" value will be returned along with the user-readable data.
 When sending an update request, the client should send this context as well, just as one would send a [[vclock|Vector Clocks]] for standard KV updates.

 The `type` field indicates which value type to expect.
 When the `value` field is missing from the message, the client should interpret it as not found.